 It's really that simple.

-The best part is you can pipe this easy stabilized whipped cream on top of cupcakes without fear of it separating.
+The best part is you can pipe this easy stabilized whipped cream on top of cupcakes or inside cream puffs without fear of it separating.